This page provides answers to some frequently asked questions (FAQs).

-The people oversee the project and develop the actual source code.
-The processes refer to the tools and procedures we use to manage the development of the software.
-The net result is the source code you can use to build mobile phones and other devices.
+The people oversee the project and develop the source code.
+The processes are the tools and procedures that we use to manage the development of the software.
+The net result is the source code, which you can use in mobile phones and other devices.

 Why did we open the Android source code?

 Google started the Android project in response to our own experiences launching mobile apps.
 We wanted to make sure there would always be an open platform available for carriers, OEMs, and developers to use to make their innovative ideas a reality.
-We also wanted to make sure there was no central point of failure, so no single industry player could restrict or control the innovations of any other.
-The single most important goal of the Android Open Source Project (AOSP) is to make sure that the open source Android software is implemented as widely and compatibly as possible, to everyone's benefit.
+We also wanted to avoid any central point of failure, so no single industry player could restrict or control the innovations of any other.
+Our single most important goal with AOSP is to make sure that open source Android software is implemented as widely and compatibly as possible, to everyone's benefit.

 What kind of open source project is Android?

 Google oversees the development of the core Android open source platform and works to create robust developer and user communities.
-For the most part, the Android source code is licensed under the permissive Apache Software License 2.0, rather than a "copyleft" license.
-The main reason for this is because our most important goal is widespread adoption of the software, and we believe that the ASL2.0 license best achieves that goal.
+For the most part, the Android source code is licensed under the permissive Apache License 2.0, rather than a copyleft license.
+We chose the Apache 2.0 license because we believe that it encourages widespread Android software adoption.
 For details, see Licenses.

 Why is Google in charge of Android?

 Launching a software platform is complex.
-Openness is vital to the long-term success of a platform, since openness is required to attract investment from developers and ensure a level playing field.
-However, the platform itself must also be a compelling product to users.
+Openness is vital to the long-term success of a platform, because openness attracts investment from developers and ensures a level playing field.
+The platform must also be a compelling product to users.

-That's why Google has committed the professional engineering resources necessary to ensure that Android is a fully competitive software platform.
-Google treats the Android project as a full-scale product development operation and strikes the business deals necessary to make sure great devices running Android actually make it to market.
+Google has committed the professional engineering resources necessary to ensure that Android is a fully competitive software platform.
+Google treats the Android project as a full-scale product development operation and strikes the business deals necessary to make sure great devices running Android make it to market.

 By making sure Android is a success with users, we help ensure the vitality of Android as a platform and as an open source project.
 After all, who wants the source code to an unsuccessful product?

 Google's goal is to ensure a successful ecosystem around Android.
-Of course, no one is required to participate.
-We opened the Android source code so anyone can modify and distribute the software to meet their own needs.
+We opened the Android source code so that anyone can modify and distribute the software to meet their own needs.

 What is Google's overall strategy for Android product development?

-We aim to release great devices into a competitive marketplace.
+We release great devices into a competitive marketplace.
 We then incorporate the innovations and enhancements we made into the core platform as the next version.

-In practice, this means the Android engineering team typically focuses on a small number of "flagship" devices and develops the next version of the Android software to support those product launches.
-These flagship devices absorb much of the product risk and blaze a trail for the broad OEM community, who follow up with many more devices that take advantage of the new features.
-In this way, we make sure the Android platform evolves according to the actual needs of real-world devices.
+In practice, this means that the Android engineering team focuses on a small number of "flagship" devices and develops the next version of Android software to support those product launches.
+These flagship devices absorb much of the product risk and blaze a trail for the broad OEM community, who follow up with more devices that take advantage of the new features.
+In this way, we make sure that the Android platform evolves according to the needs of real-world devices.

-Each platform version of Android (such as 1.5, 1.6, and so on) has a corresponding branch in the open source tree.
-At any given moment, the most recent such branch will be considered the "current stable" branch version.
-This current stable branch is the one that manufacturers port to their devices.
+Each platform version of Android (such as 1.5 or 8.1) has a corresponding branch in the open source tree.
+The most recent branch is considered the current stable branch version.
+This is the branch that manufacturers port to their devices.
 This branch is kept suitable for release at all times.

-Simultaneously, there is also a "current experimental" branch, which is where speculative contributions, such as large next-generation features, are developed.
+Simultaneously, there's a current experimental branch, which is where speculative contributions, such as large next-generation features, are developed.
 Bug fixes and other contributions can be included in the current stable branch from the experimental branch as appropriate.